 17.8 Post-processing of MIK Model

-The post-processing of the indicator kriging was done with the POSTIK module in WinGSLIB.
+The post-processing of the indicator kriging was done with the GSLIB post processing routine (postik).
 It is necessary to provide a maximum grade of the distribution.
 This grade can be calculated as: